 At Hemlington Hall, we regularly invite parents / carers into school to share in their child's learning journey, e.g. for reading sessions and 'World Book Day', context activity afternoons, Science Day, and lots more.
-Our school website and notice boards within the school grounds provide information about the curriculum and activities specific to each year group.
+Our school website and DOJO class pages provide information about the curriculum and activities specific to each year group.